kps2507/kps2507/README.md

 # Welcome 👋

-Hello, I'm <b>Karan Pratap Singh</b>.
-My passions lie in <b>Machine Learning, focusing on Reinforcement Learning, Image Classification, and Large Language Models</b>.
-Additionally, I enjoy playing Badminton 🏓, reading books 📚  and listening to Rock music.
+Hey there!
+I'm <b>Karan Pratap Singh</b> — a tech enthusiast who loves diving into <b>Machine Learning, Large Language Models (LLMs), Data Engineering, and Data Analysis</b>.
+When I’m not building data pipelines or fine-tuning models, you’ll probably find me <b>playing guitar 🎸, hiking up a trail 🥾, or experimenting with something delicious in the kitchen 🍳</b>.

 ## Highlights